Oxenhope

 Oxenhope is a village and civil parish near Keighley in the metropolitan borough of Bradford, West Yorkshire, England.
-It was historically part of the West Riding of Yorkshire.
+It is historically part of the West Riding of Yorkshire.
 The population was 2,476 at the time of the 2001 census which had increased to 2,626 at the 2011 Census.
-Oxenhope railway station is the terminus for the Keighley and Worth Valley Railway.
+Oxenhope railway station is the terminus for the Keighley and Worth Valley Railway heritage railway.